Securing a Clinical Site

 - Provide exposure to both inpatient and outpatient procedures

-- Ask the Supervisor or Manager of the ultrasound lab to complete these two forms and submit them back to the Allied Health Office:
+Ask the Supervisor or Manager of the ultrasound lab to complete the following two forms and submit them to the Allied Health secure documents portal.

 The deadline for submission of these documents to the Allied Health Office: